raphamorim/kyoto/README.md

 - Primary based on stateless functions
 - Lazy evaluation.
 - Enforces memory usage only when it’s declared.
+- Easy cross compilation when targeting a browser host or a WASI host (like [Wasmtime](https://github.com/bytecodealliance/wasmtime), [Wasmer](https://github.com/wasmerio/wasmer) and etc).

 Kyoto allows you to build applications that are platform agnostic since it runs on WebAssembly Virtual Machine.
 However you can also specify compilation target as C programming language or even JavaScript.